Debt Avalanche Method: What To Know and How To Start

 What is the debt avalanche method?

-The main idea behind the debt avalanche method is to save money in interest and get out of debt faster by targeting your debt with the highest interest first.
+The goal of the debt avalanche method is to save money on interest and get out of debt faster by targeting debts with the highest interest rates first.

-To do this, you’ll make more than the minimum monthly payment on your debt with the highest APR or interest rate.
-At the same time, you’ll continue making minimum monthly payments on everything else you owe.
+You’ll make more than the minimum monthly payment on your debt with the highest APR or interest rate.
+At the same time, you’ll continue making minimum monthly payments on your other debts.

-Once you’ve paid your highest-interest debt, you’ll move on to the bill with the second-highest interest rate.
-If you have two bills with the same interest rates, you’ll focus on the one with the highest balance first.
+Once you’ve paid your highest-interest debt, you’ll move on to the debt with the second-highest interest rate.
+If you have two bills with the same interest rates, focus on the one with the highest balance first.
 Repeat these steps until you’re debt-free.

 How to start the debt avalanche method